davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

 Symbian OS Function Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Microsoft Windows Function Attributes, for discussion of the ``dllexport`` and ``dllimport`` attributes.
+See :ref:`microsoft-windows-function-attributes`, for discussion of the ``dllexport`` and ``dllimport`` attributes.

 :: _visium-function-attributes: